Justice Process - Sentencing

 - The victim may tell the judge how the crime has affected them by preparing a Victim Impact Statement.
 The judge must consider the Victim Impact Statement before deciding on a sentence.
 Learn more about the Victim Impact Statement.

 - Indigenous people can request a sentencing circle.
 Community members come together to discuss the possible sentence that may help to make the offender accountable to the community.

 - The Criminal Code directs the judge what to consider in deciding on a sentence.

-What Types of Sentences are there?
+What types of sentences are there?

 There are many sentences and combinations of sentences the judge can choose from such as:

-- A conditional sentence where the accused serves time (less than two years) under supervision in the community along with certain conditions instead of jail.
+Conditional sentence.
+The offender serves time (less than two years) under supervision in the community along with certain conditions instead of jail.

 Intermittent sentence.
 The offender will go to jail for blocks of time, such as every weekend.